-15.(1) A Minister or other person who exercises a statutory duty which touches upon issues of personal mobility must, in discharging that duty, have regard to the need to ensure personal mobility with the greatest possible independence for persons with disabilities, including by-

-- (a) facilitating the personal mobility of persons with disabilities in the manner and at the time of their choice, and at affordable cost; - (b) facilitating access by persons with disabilities to quality mobility aids, devices, assistive technologies and forms of live assistance and intermediaries, including by making them available at affordable cost; - (c) providing training in mobility skills to persons with disabilities and to specialist staff working with persons with disabilities; - (d) encouraging entities that produce mobility aids, devices and assistive technologies to take into account all aspects of mobility for persons with disabilities.

-(2) For the purposes of subsection (1) a Minister may make such provision by regulations or, where appropriate, by implementing plans programmes or policies.
+- 16.(1) A person who exercises a statutory duty relating to issues of personal mobility must, in discharging that duty, promote, as far as reasonably possible, personal mobility with the greatest possible independence for persons with disabilities, including by- - (a) facilitating the personal mobility of persons with disabilities in the manner and at the time of their choice, and at affordable cost; - (b) facilitating access by persons with disabilities to quality mobility aids, devices, assistive technologies and forms of live assistance and intermediaries, including by making them available at affordable cost; - (c) providing training in mobility skills to persons with disabilities and to specialist staff working with persons with disabilities; - (d) encouraging entities that produce mobility aids, devices and assistive technologies to take into account all aspects of mobility for persons with disabilities. - (2) For the purposes of subsection (1) the Minister may make such provision by Regulations or, where appropriate, by implementing plans, programmes or policies.